Transport in Monaco: Bus

 There is a ferry service "Bateaubus" which operates between both sides of Monaco port.
 The boat is powered by electricity and operates under the urban bus system tariff.

-Subway
+Proposed subway

-A narrow gauge subway line is a perennial project in Monaco, which has not been built thus far.
+Between October 2024 and February 2025, Monaco launched a call for tenders to construct and exploit a fully automated rapid transit line that would link the city center to the La Brasca parking between Èze and La Turbie.
+The project, which has an estimated cost of €1.2 billion, aims to reduce the number of cars coming into the country and the ensuing traffic jams.
+It is planned to be commissioned by 2031.

 Sea transport

 There are two ports in Monaco, one is Port Hercules and the other is in Fontvieille.
 There are seasonal ferry lines like the one from Nice to Saint-Tropez.